-Aldi quits Greece
+Aldi quits a Greece in torment

 The wording of the low-profile, privately-run company's press release this week was characteristically terse: